 Remaining credits for the major are determined by advisement.

 Student Learning OutcomesUpon completion of the program, students will be able to:

-- Apply key business concepts and theories associated with core business areas.
+Objective 1.1 Students are able to apply key business concepts and theories associated with core business areas.

 Goal 2: Analytical and Critical Writing: Students are capable of critically analyzing business conditions, and communicate effectively in a written format.

 Objective 2.1 Students demonstrate skills to critically analyze business issues.